fionajlin/IntrotoIM/Midterm/Journal.md

 [bad ending 3] circle gets delayed by a friend and fails to meet square

 [bad ending 4] circle is talked out of confessing by his friend and decides to keep pining

+NOTE FOR CODE: need to redraw every frame --> use background function every time at the start and then redraw everything that stays constant